 - Otitis Externa (Swimmer’s Ear) is an infection that can cause the ear to itch and be very sensitive to touch or pressure.
 There may be drainage from the ear.
 Antibiotics may help.

-When I was a young mom, antibiotics were routinely prescribed at the first sign of a possible ear infection.
-And, still today, ear infections are the most common reason that antibiotics are prescribed for children.
+Ear infections are the most common reason that antibiotics are prescribed for children.
 We now know that the overprescribing of antibiotics can contribute to antibiotic resistance.
-Just last year the CDC issued a Threat Report on antibiotic resistance.
+In fact, the CDC issued a Threat Report on antibiotic resistance.
 In an effort to promote antibiotic best practices, the CDC encourages what they call, “antibiotic stewardship:”

 - Ensuring all orders have dose, duration, and indications.

 - Get cultures before starting antibiotics.

 - Take an antibiotic “time-out.”
 Reassess antibiotics in 48 5o 72 hours.

 The American Academy of Pediatrics (AAP) treatment guidelines for ear infections were revised in 2013 to reflect CDC concerns over antibiotic resistance.
 The AAP recommends that clinicians should not diagnose Acute Otitis Media (AOM) in children who do not have middle ear inflammation.
 The management of AOM should include an assessment of pain.
 If pain is present, the clinician should recommend treatment to reduce pain.